 What are the popular places to visit in Spiti Valley in June?

-Is June a suitable month to witness the scenic beauty of Spiti Valley?
+Is June a suitable month to visit Spiti Valley?

 Yes, June marks the beginning of the actual tourist season in the valley.
 It has the most favourable climate.
-The relief features can trek comfortably in June as the weather is very pleasant.
+The weather is ideal for trekking comfortably in June along with sightseeing and other adventurous excursions.

 How to reach Spiti Valley?